 In October, we will bring together researchers and decision makers to discuss Urban Heat Islands - a major health hazard associated with climate change facing Missouri's urban populations.
+The roundtable discussion will be co-hosted with the Climate Change Program at Washington University.

 Due to climate change, Missouri has experienced an increase in average annual temperature and precipitation over the last half-century.
 These changes have led to heavy precipitation and flooding during the springtime, particularly on the Missouri and Mississippi Rivers and their tributaries.
 However, shifting rainfall patterns mean that summer droughts are likely to occur more frequently and with greater severity in the coming decades.
 Forest cover in the state is projected to decrease with rising temperatures.
 Agricultural production will be impacted by flooding and droughts, but also has the potential to mitigate climate change by promoting soil carbon sequestration.
 Urban areas are projected to experience increasingly poor air pollution and the impacts of urban heat islands as temperatures rise, leading to harmful effects on human health.